prakharmrsl/easypcceo.github.io/pages/game-hosts/rust/rust.md

   </div>
 </section>

-As you'll find out in our [GTX Gaming review](/game-hosts/gtx-gaming/), they're one of the best game hosting companies around.
+As you'll find out in our [GTX Gaming review](/game-hosts/gtx-gaming/), they're one of the best game hosting companies around, especially for open-world survival games like Rust and [ARK](/game-hosts/ark/).

 Their Rust servers start at a mere $0.50 per slot, with a minimum monthly payment of $10 for a 50 slot server.